Paulette Cooper: Career

 As a journalist, Cooper has written hundreds of stories on a variety of subjects.
 She produced many of these for the National Enquirer, which employed her beginning in 1974; though she avoided assignments that invaded the privacy of celebrities, she pursued Jacqueline Kennedy Onassis for years, once ending up in the foreground of a photo of Onassis published by the New York Post.
 On one occasion, she visited Africa as part of her travel writing and investigated the history of the slave trade.
 She currently writes a column about pets for the Palm Beach Daily News.

 Cooper has also authored or co-authored nearly two dozen books, covering a wide range of topics including travel, missing persons, psychics, and her favorite subject, pets.
-Her 1973 book The Medical Detectives, an early and thorough exploration of forensic science, earned Cooper an Edgar Award in nonfiction from Mystery Writers of America.
+Her 1973 book The Medical Detectives, an early and thorough exploration of forensic science, was shortlisted for the 1974 Edgar Award in nonfiction from Mystery Writers of America.
 She has also ghost-written several books, including one for Margaret Truman, daughter of President Harry S. Truman.

 Cooper wrote a one-act, one-woman play about her Church of Scientology frame-up entitled "The Perils of Paulette".
 Staged in 1997, it garnered a Chicago Dramatist Award.